MorningLightMountain713/FluxDaneNginx/readme.md

 ## Compatibility note

-This has only been tested on macOS.
+This has only been tested on macOS and Ubuntu.
 Should work on other platforms too.
-The tlsa record generation is using a hack which relies on openssl right now.
-So this needs to be in your path. ( will rewrite to use native python soon )
+For Ubuntu, you will need to install a keychain backend - https://pypi.org/project/keyrings.cryptfile/ has been tested and working.

 ## Minimum requirements